rowanruseler/helm-charts/charts/pgadmin4/README.md

 | `test.resources` | CPU/memory resource requests/limits for test | `{}` |
 | `test.securityContext` | Custom [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for test Pod | `` |

+> The values for "extraConfigmapMounts.[].configMap" and "extraSecretMounts.[].secret" can be either a simple string or a template string.
+Then it will be resolved for you.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example:

 ```console